NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 }
 ```

-However, this approach only works well if you have trust in yourself and your collaborators to maintain synchronisation between the global variables and the actual window size.
+A helper function `set_min_size` is implemented which sets the minimum size of the window.
+The corresponding minimum width and height of the window can then be tracked using the global variables `windowMinWidth` and `windowMinHeight` respectively.
+However, this approach only works well if you trust yourself and your collaborators to maintain synchronisation between the global variables and the actual window size.
 This ultimately requires prohibiting the use of both `window_set_min_width` and `window_set_min_height` by team members; any violation of this rule would result in difficult to track bugs.

 # The Solution

-An alternative approach to this problem is to use macros to override existing built-in functions whilst preserving a reference to the original function.
-In other words, opaquely extending existing built-in functions with additional behaviour, such that upon calling `window_set_min_width` the associated global variable, `windowMinWidth`, would be automatically updated:
+An alternative approach to this problem is to use macros to override existing built-in functions, whilst preserving a reference to the original function.
+In other words, opaquely extending existing built-in functions with additional behaviour; for instance, extending `window_set_min_width` and `window_set_min_height` such that their associated global variables get automatically updated:

 ```gml
 window_set_min_width(100);  // automatically updates `windowMinWidth` to 100
 window_set_min_height(100); // automatically updates `windowMinHeight` to 100
 ```

-This is superior in some ways to the previous approach because it does not prohibit the use of `window_set_min_width` and `window_set_min_height`.
+In some ways this is superior compared to the previous approach, because it does not prohibit the use of `window_set_min_width` and `window_set_min_height`.
 Everything the `set_min_size` function did is being performed behind the scenes for the user.

 ## Implementation Details

-As shown in a [previous blog post](./gml+syntax+extensions.html) built-in functions and variables can be overrided using macros.
-However, the method discussed in that post was limited because it made the original reference to the built-in function unreachable.
-As a result, the original behaviour of the function was lost.
-This is not ideal because the goal is add additional functionality to existing built-in functions, not replace their functionality entirely; therefore, a method of preserving the reference to the original built-in function is required.
+As shown in a [previous blog post](./gml+syntax+extensions.html), built-in functions and variables can be overridden using macros.
+However, this had limited applications because it made the original reference to the built-in function unreachable.
+As a result, the original behaviour of the function was lost:

-The method discussed in this section extends the one discussed in the previous post by including an additional macro that gives a new alias to built-in function that can be used later.
-Consider the example presented for the method in the previous post:

 ```gml
 #macro show_debug_message overrides_show_debug_message